phduarte/scrapbot/README.md

 ![Scrapbot Build](https://github.com/phduarte/scrapbot/workflows/Scrapbot%20Build/badge.svg)
 [![BCH compliance](https://bettercodehub.com/edge/badge/phduarte/scrapbot?branch=master)](https://bettercodehub.com/)

-A scraping bot for search a given criteria on Google for education and test purpose and written in python. :)
+A scraping bot written in python to search a given term on Google.
+Just for education, test and fun! :)

-The results of search will be recording in a plain-text file in same directory with search used criteria name.
+The found results will be recorded in a plain-text file in same directory and containing the current term used as criteria on search.

 ## usage